SVCE-ACM/A-December-of-Algorithms-2021/README.md

   ```
  ---

- ### December 30 - Mr Dependable
+ ### December 30 - Mr. Dependable

  #### Problem Statement

- - There are N occasions, numbered 1 through N.
- - The likelihood of event of every occasion relies on the event of precisely another occasion called the parent occasion, with the exception of occasion 1, which is a free occasion.
+ - There are `N` occasions, numbered 1 through `N`.
+The likelihood of event of every occasion relies on the event of precisely another occasion called the parent occasion, with the exception of occasion 1, which is a free occasion.
- - As such, for every occasion from 2 to N, 3 qualities are given: Pi indicating the parent occasion of occasion I, Ai signifying the likelihood of event of occasion I assuming its parent occasion happens, and Bi meaning the likelihood of event of occasion I on the off chance that its parent occasion doesn't happen.
+ - As such, for every occasion from 2 to `N`, 3 qualities are given:
+    - `Pi` indicating the parent occasion of occasion `i`
+    - `Ai` signifying the likelihood of event of occasion `i` assuming its parent occasion happens
+    - `Bi` meaning the likelihood of event of occasion `i` on the off chance that its parent occasion doesn't happen.
- - For occasion 1, its likelihood of event K is given.
-There are Q questions that we need to reply.
+ - For occasion 1, its likelihood of event `K` is given.
+There are `Q` questions that we need to reply.
- - Each question comprises of 2 unmistakable occasions, uj and vj, and you really want to find the likelihood that the two occasions uj and vj have happened.
+ - Each question comprises of 2 unmistakable occasions, `uj` and `vj`, and you really want to find the likelihood that the two occasions `uj` and `vj` have happened.

  <p align="center"><img src ="https://media.giphy.com/media/3vcxLygfzu3AxX1jAh/giphy.gif" width="320" height ="300"/></p>